An inflection point for GOATs: Please quiet quit these 'banished words' moving forward

 "Irregardless, moving forward, it is what it is: an absolutely amazing inflection point of purposeless and ineptitude that overtakes so many mouths and fingers," Hanley added.

-Nominators and faculty alike found the term objectionable due both to its impossibility – how can anyone declare a single best of all time when another may come along in the future – and the liberal way the title is dispensed these days.
+Nominators and faculty alike found the term objectionable because of both its impossibility — how can anyone declare a single best of all time when another may come along in the future — and the liberal way the title is dispensed these days.

 "The singularity of 'greatest of all time' cannot happen, no way, no how.
-And instead of being selectively administered, it's readily conferred," said Peter Szatmary, a spokesperson for Lake State.
+And instead of being selectively administered, it's readily conferred," said Peter Szatmary, a spokesperson for Lake State, in the statement.

-(In the spirit of full disclosure, a review of NPR transcripts revealed at least 17 candidates for the "greatest of all time" on our air in 2022 alone, including soccer players Pelé, Lionel Messi and Diego Maradona, the long-distance runner Eliud Kipchoge, the U.S. track Olympian Allyson Felix, the women's tennis star Serena Williams alongside a trio of her male colleagues Roger Federer, Novak Djokovic and Rafael Nadal, the quarterback Tom Brady, the hockey player Wayne Gretzky, NBA standouts Michael Jordan, Lebron James and Bill Russell, the surfer Kelly Slater, the video game Elden Ring and a Pakistani goat with very long ears.)
+(In the spirit of full disclosure, a review of NPR transcripts reveals at least 17 candidates for GOAT on our air in 2022 alone, including soccer players Pelé, Lionel Messi and Diego Maradona; long-distance runner Eliud Kipchoge; U.S. track Olympian Allyson Felix; women's tennis star Serena Williams alongside a trio of her male colleagues, Roger Federer, Novak Djokovic and Rafael Nadal; quarterback Tom Brady; hockey player Wayne Gretzky; NBA standouts Michael Jordan, LeBron James and Bill Russell; surfer Kelly Slater; the video game Elden Ring; and a Pakistani goat with very long ears.)

-Lake State's faculty judges would likely argue that was too many people (and non-people) described as "the greatest of all time."
+Lake State's faculty judges would likely argue that this was too many people (and non-people) described as the greatest of all time.
 "Words and terms matter.
 Or at least they should," Szatmary said.

-Joining "GOAT" in banishment are nine other words and phrases that nominators and judges complained were used so often that they had become disconnected from their literal meanings – like "amazing," which nominators fretted no longer meant "dazzling" or "awe-inspiring."
+Joining "GOAT" in banishment are nine other words and phrases that nominators and judges complained are used so often that they have become disconnected from their literal meanings — like "amazing," which nominators fretted no longer means "dazzling" or "awe-inspiring."

 "Not everything is amazing; and when you think about it, very little is," one nominator noted.

-In a more serious example, some worried that overuse of the term "gaslighting" hurt the word's ability to describe a specific type of dangerous psychological manipulation.
-(Lookups for the word's definition were up more than 1,700% in 2022, Merriam-Webster said when it announced "gaslighting" as 2022's word of the year.)
+In a more serious example, some worried that overuse of the term "gaslighting" hurts the word's ability to describe a specific type of dangerous psychological manipulation.
+(Look-ups for the word's definition increased more than 1,700% in 2022, said Merriam-Webster when it announced "gaslighting" as 2022's word of the year.)

-Here's the full list of the school's banished words for this year:

 Hundreds of words and phrases have been "banished" by LSSU since 1976.
 Over the years, LSSU has received tens of thousands of nominations for its annual list.

-Frequently targeted are of-the-moment phrases like "in these uncertain times" (as so many COVID-related messages began in 2020), "information superhighway" (banished in 1995) and "filmed before a live studio audience" (such a vice it was banished twice, first in 1987 then again in 1990).
+Frequently targeted are of-the-moment phrases like "in these uncertain times" (banished in 2021 after so many COVID-related messages began with that phrase in 2020), "information superhighway" (banished in 1995) and "filmed before a live studio audience" (such a vice it was banished twice, first in 1987 and then in 1990).

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.